 - Turn off the burner, stick a meat thermometer into the thickest part of the thickest steak and put the skillet back in the oven.

 - Cook for approximately 4 minutes, then quickly remove the skillet from the oven, flip the steaks and return them to the oven for another 3 minutes.

-Check the thermometer.
-When it reads 140 F or higher, remove the steaks from the oven and put them on a plate.
+- Check the thermometer.
+When it reads 140 degrees Fahrenheit or higher, remove the steaks from the oven and put them on a plate.

-Cover the plate loosely with aluminum foil for 5 minutes, then check the thermometer again.
-If it reads 145 F, the steaks are fully cooked.
-If it does not, return them to the oven for another minute, then remove them again.
+- Cover the plate loosely with aluminum foil for 5 minutes, then check the thermometer again.
+If it reads 145 degrees Fahrenheit, the steaks are fully cooked.
+If it doesn't, return them to the oven for another minute, then remove them again.